 B-102: Workforce Orientation for Applicants and Conditional Applicants

-Boards must ensure that a Workforce Orientation for Applicants (WOA) is offered frequently enough to allow applicants and conditional applicants to comply with the Texas Health and Human Services (HHSC) requirement to attend a WOA as a condition of eligibility.
+Boards must offer Workforce Orientation for Applicants (WOA) frequently enough to allow applicants and conditional applicants to comply with the Texas Health and Human Services (HHSC) requirement to attend a WOA as a condition of eligibility.
 Conditional applicants have 40 days from the date of referral to demonstrate cooperation by attending a WOA and participating in allowable Choices activities for four consecutive weeks.

-Boards must ensure that a TANF applicant is not prevented from attending a WOA based on the applicant’s interview date.
+Boards must ensure a TANF applicant is not prevented from attending a WOA based on the applicant’s interview date.
 If the TANF applicant has a pending TANF application and needs to attend a WOA to complete the application process, Boards must ensure that the TANF applicant can attend the WOA.

 B-102.a: Goal of the WOA